deepanshs/csdmpy/examples/1D_1_examples/README.rst

 Scalar, 1D{1} datasets
 ======================

 The 1D{1} datasets are one dimensional, :math:`d=1`, with one single-component, :math:`p=1`, dependent variable.
-The 1D{1} datasets are most the common.
-In this section, we walk through some examples of 1D{1} datasets from different spectroscopies.
+These datasets are the most common, and we, therefore, provide a few examples from various fields of science.